(Updated Oct 2015)

 T: +64 4 499 6845

 This store is owned by the creator of Knitsch yarns.
-In addition to the Knitsch range of pretty, hand-dyed yarn, the store stocks an array of other exciting New Zealand indie yarns that are not commonly available in a yarn store as well as some of the Skeinz yarns.
+In addition to the Knitsch range of pretty, hand-dyed yarn, the store stocks an array of other exciting New Zealand yarns, including Zealana and Ashford, as well as some of the Skeinz yarns.
 The store also stocks a range of international yarns that we haven’t been able to readily access before in Wellington.

 Stansborough, 68 Fitzherbert Street, Petone, Wellington